 Public Safety Power Shutoff - Am I Impacted?

-- **Some communities are represented on multiple maps.
-The corresponding maps are listed next to those communities
+**Some communities are represented on multiple maps.
+The corresponding maps are listed below those communities.

 When there are potentially dangerous weather conditions in fire-prone areas, we may need to call a Public Safety Power Shutoff (PSPS) event.
 During these events, we will proactively turn off power in high fire risk areas to reduce the threat of wildfires.
 Turning off our customers’ power is not something we take lightly, but PSPS events are one of the ways we can better ensure the safety of the public, our customers, and our employees.